TheFourthKaramazov/Huron-Tissue-Segment/README.md

 ## SAMPLE DATASET INCLUDED IN REPOSITORY: SIMPLY CLONE ENTIRE REPOSITORY

 ## SAMPLE DATSET FUNCTIONS WITH `example_inference_SAMPLE_DATASET.ipynb`.
-ALL OTHER SCRIPTS REQUIRE FULL DATASET FOUND IN data/link folder
+ALL OTHER SCRIPTS REQUIRE FULL DATASET FOUND IN data/link folder.
+ENSURE MODEL IS DOWNLOADED FROM GOOGLE LINK IN CURRENT WORKING DIRECTORY UNDER models/

 ### Note. notebooks are already executed.
 Results can be observed without running them again if desired.